-Applicants wishing to transfer graduate hours must meet admission requirements, or submit a letter of appeal for admission.
-Courses submitted for transfer credit must be accepted by the department and evaluated by the registrar.
-Graduate courses accepted for transfer credit must be of appropriate level and content, and the student must have earned a grade of B or higher.
-Students wishing to appeal the departmental evaluation may appeal, in writing, to the appropriate dean, whose decision is final.
+Graduate courses accepted for transfer credit must be of an appropriate level and content, and the student must have earned a grade of B or higher.
+Teacher credential must also be evaluated for credit earned at non-regionally accredited institutions.
+Students wishing to appeal results of transfer credit evaluations may do so, in writing, to the appropriate dean, whose decision is final.
 Students may petition the department to accept up to 9 transfer hours for 30 hour master's degrees, up to 12 transfer hours for 35-37 hour degrees, up to 15 hours for 48-49 hour degrees; up to 18 hours for 60 hours degrees; and up to 33 hours for the 72 hour degree.
 The MSN-FNP track will not accept transfer credit.
+Transfer credit is granted only after applicants are accepted for admission.